Siddalingr/DPP_Automation/README.md

 To run the script

 ```

-npm run test - To Run the Script in Chrome Browser
+To Run the Script in Chrome Browser
+npm run test

-npm run testEdge - To Run the Script in Edge Browser
+To Run the Script in Edge Browser
+npm run testEdge

 ```